Mrs. Obvious is a mother, wife, and mentor. She used to own her own groom shop called Puppy Love and was self-employed for nine years.

 In regards to the second question, check to see if the following applies.

-If you believe that you can just let it go, and not brush or bathe him because you will be shaving off in the spring anyway, you are making a big mistake.
-This line of thinking will cause your pet much grief and pain in the form of possible hot spots, bad mats that pinch and pull at the skin, sores from stickers like foxtails and burrs, and a myriad other skin conditions that will have gone unnoticed all winter.
+If you believe that you can just let it go and not brush or bathe him because you will be shaving off in the spring anyway, you are making a big mistake.
+This line of thinking will cause your pet so much grief and pain in the form of possible hot spots, bad mats that pinch and pull at the skin, sores from stickers like foxtails and burrs, and a myriad of other skin conditions that will have gone unnoticed all winter.

-Grooming your pet is not just for a look, it is for their health and comfort too.
+Grooming your pet is not just for a look; it is for their health and comfort, too.
 I hope you can reach a happy medium between what is necessary and what you like!

 - How to Use Scissors and Clippers Learn about different types of scissors and clippers, how to choose the correct tools for your pet, and what is worth your money.